Swiss Wines: Wine Regions & Grapes

 Mont Vully (regional guide)

-Mont-Vully Food & Wine Tour Mont Vully, Switzerland’s smallest wine region, is one of my favourite corners of this beautiful country.
-It runs along the northern shore of Lake Murten, straddling the cantons of Fribourg and Vaud, with vine-covered hills running down to the lake and stunning views across to the Alps.
-Join my Swiss […]
+Mont-Vully Food & Wine Beautiful Mont-Vully, Switzerland’s smallest wine region, runs along the northern shore of Lake Murten, straddling the cantons of Fribourg and Vaud, with vine-covered hills running down to the lake and stunning views across to the Alps.
+Join my Swiss Food & Wine Adventure Including Beautiful Mont-Vully!
+Lake Murten is part of […]

 Lake Geneva (regional guide)

-Lake Geneva Food & Wine Tour I always feel drawn back to Lake Geneva, especially the flower-lined promenade of Vevey and the steeply-terraced vineyards above it.
+Lake Geneva Food & Wine I always feel drawn back to Lake Geneva (Lac Léman in French), especially the flower-lined promenade of Vevey and the steeply-terraced vineyards above it.
 This stunning region is an essential part of any Swiss food and wine tour.
-Join my Swiss Food & Wine Adventure Finishing On Lake Geneva!
-Called ‘the Swiss Riviera’, […]
+Join my Swiss Food & Wine Tour Finishing On Lake Geneva!
+Called […]

 Hunter Valley Restaurants